 4. Repetition and Ostinato

 - Ticking clocks/pulses/heartbeats - Relentless, maddening repetition.
-Ticking clocks have associations of time passing, death, and waiting.
+Ticking clocks have associations with time passing, death, and waiting.
 All perfect for horror.

 - Undulating pitches - Hypnotic patterns that never resolve.
 These are used to make the audience feel disorientated.